dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

         <p><strong>Custom message for blanked field</strong></p></td>
         <td><p>Used when you want to hide a field from the user.</p>
         <p><strong>Custom message for blanked field</strong> allows you to define a custom message displayed to the user in case the program rule hides and blanks out the field after the user typed in or selected a value.</p>
-        <p>If a hide field action hides a field that contains a value, the field will always removed.
+        <p>If a hide field action hides a field that contains a value, the field will always be removed.
 If no message is defined, a standard message will be displayed to alert the user.</p></td>
         </tr>
         <tr class="odd">
         <td><p><strong>Hide section</strong></p></td>